Pintuzoft/Avade/README.md

 to avoid losing data.

+#### Persistent user sessions

+Bahamut uses a simple tagging of users to keep track of which nicks and channels a user has access to.
+These are called services ID's and is set using usermode +d.
+Avade IRC Services now correctly track these "sessions" by making them persistent.
+What this means is that a user can identify more than nicks than current nick and channels and will be able to keep being identified to these nicks and channels during splits.
+Infact Avade will be able to restore a users access to nicks and channels even after services restarts which makes it very unique.

+Usually a services will forget all nicks and channels a user has identified to after a split or services restart and only trust usermode +r and automatically identify current nick only.
+Avade IRC Services will not work like these other services and rather trust the services id set on a user making Avade alot more user friendly.

 #### Excessive logging

 Something that other services might not provide is a way to access logs which can describe how a nickname or channel